A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-Yet the success of PAs as fitting functions for space-like TFFs, some important remarks are in order.
-First, there is no {\emph{a priori}} mathematical proof ensuring the convergence of a Pad\'e sequence to the unknown TFF function, though a pattern of convergence may be inferred from the data analysis {\emph{a posteriori}}\footnote{For a detailed discussion of Pad\'e convergence applied to form factors, see for instance ref.~\cite{Masjuan:2008fv}.}.
-For instance, the excellent performance of PAs in ref.~\cite{Escribano:2015nra} (see figures 2 and 7 there) seems to indicate that the convergence of the $\eta$ TFF normalization and low-energy constants is assured (see also ref.~\cite{combinedetap} for the $\eta^{\prime}$ case).
-Second, unlike the space-like TFF data analyses \cite{Escribano:2013kba,Masjuan:2012wy}, one should not expect to reproduce the time-like TFF data since a Pad\'e approximant contains only isolated poles and cannot reproduce a time-like cut\footnote{The TFF function is unknown but expected to be analytical in the entire $q^2$-complex plane except for a branch cut along the real axis for $q^2\ge 4M_\pi^2$.}.
+Despite the success of PAs as fitting functions for space-like TFFs, some important remarks are in order.
+First, there is no {\emph{a priori}} mathematical proof ensuring the convergence of a Pad\'e sequence to the unknown TFF function, though a pattern of convergence may be inferred from the data analysis {\emph{a posteriori}}\footnote{For a detailed discussion of Pad\'e convergence applied to form factors, see for instance Ref.~\cite{lab20}.}.
+For instance, the excellent performance of PAs in Ref.~\cite{lab18} (see Figs. 2 and 7 there) seems to indicate that the convergence of the $\eta$ TFF normalisation and low-energy constants is assured (see also Ref.~\cite{lab45} for the $\eta^{\prime}$ case).
+Second, unlike the space-like TFF data analyses \cite{lab17,lab21}, one should not expect to reproduce the time-like TFF data, since a Pad\'e approximant contains only isolated poles and cannot reproduce a time-like cut\footnote{The TFF function is unknown but expected to be analytical in the entire $q^2$-complex plane, except for a branch cut along the real axis for $q^2\ge 4M_\pi^2$.}.
 However, if this right-hand cut is approximated by one or more single-particle states in the form of one or several narrow-width resonances, as stated before, then the Pad\'e method may be still used up to the first resonance pole, indeed, up to neighbourhoods of the pole.
-The size of the region which is affected by the presence of the pole, a disk of radius $\varepsilon$, is not known but, as we will see later, may be deduced, thus fixing the range of application of the PAs for the time-like data.
-Third and last, the poles found in the PAs fitting the TFFs can not be directly associated to physical resonance poles in the second Riemann sheet of the complex plane.
-These, in turn, may be obtained following the prescriptions of refs.~\cite{Masjuan:2013jha,QApreparation}, which is beyond the scope of the present work.
+A detailed explanation of the mathematical reasons for this being the case, upon discussion, can be found in Section II of Ref.~\cite{lab45}\footnote{These reasons are based on the fact that the imaginary part of the TFF at the $\pi\pi$ threshold and beyond is smooth and thus acceptable up to the first resonance pole where the threshold expansion in powers of the pion momentum would break down.}.
+Other approaches, such as the so-called $z$-expasion, incorporate {\emph{ab initio}} the unitary cut and are shown to be convenient for describing form factors \cite{lab72}.
+The size of the region which is affected by the presence of the pole, a disk of radius $\varepsilon$, is not known but, as we will see later, may be deduced, thus fixing the range of application of the PAs for time-like data.
+Third and last, the poles found in the PAs fitting the TFFs cannot be directly associated with physical resonance poles in the second Riemann sheet of the complex plane.
+These, in turn, may be obtained following the prescriptions of Refs.~\cite{lab47,lab48,lab49}, which is beyond the scope of the present work.